 Challenges

-In this work, we suggest building a multimodal emotion detection system that can precisely identify human emotions in real time by integrating and analyzing input from several sources.
+In this work, we suggest building a multimodal emotion detection system that can precisely identify human emotions in real time by integrating and analysing input from several sources.
 This system seeks to deliver robust and precise emotion recognition, improving human-computer interaction across various applications such as virtual reality, healthcare, and customer service.
-It does this by utilizing powerful deep learning algorithms and data fusion methodologies.
-However, there are several challenges lying in the research.
+It does this by utilising powerful deep learning algorithms and data fusion methodologies.
+However, several challenges are present in the research.

 1. Data Concealment: One major challenge is that individuals may attempt to conceal their emotions when they know they are being monitored.
 Modalities such as facial expressions, speech tone, and body gestures can be faked in these cases.
 To address this, incorporating harder-to-fake physiological signals, like EEG or body temperature, could improve the system's robustness.

-2. Data Integration and Synchronization: A significant challenge lies in integrating and synchronizing data from modalities with different dimensions.
-For example, RGB images are typically represented as 4-dimensional data (Number*Height*Width*Channels), while audio clips are converted into 2D data like Mel-Frequency Spectrum (MFC), which includes time and frequency components.
-Ensuring that data from these distinct sources can be effectively synchronized and integrated is a complex task.
+2. Data Integration and Synchronisation: A significant challenge lies in integrating and synchronising data from modalities with different dimensions.
+For example, RGB images are typically represented as 4-dimensional data (Number*Height*Width*Channels), while audio clips are converted into 2D data like the Mel-Frequency Spectrum (MFC), which includes time and frequency components.
+Ensuring that data from these distinct sources can be effectively synchronised and integrated is complex.

-3. Real-Time Processing: For real-time emotion recognition, the data processing pipeline must be optimized, and the model must be lightweight to ensure efficiency without significantly compromising accuracy.
+3. Real-Time Processing: For real-time emotion recognition, the data processing pipeline must be optimised, and the model must be lightweight to ensure efficiency without significantly compromising accuracy.

 4. Additional Challenges: Other challenges include denoising raw data, preventing overfitting (as deep neural networks require large datasets), and deploying the model across different platforms.